 Notes on Cities: This takes after the format of other online art publications who do a diary segment.
 Please take our readers into your urban space, populated by characters and connected ever more by infinite facebook events and public transit lines.
 This is a chance to promote smaller scenes and cities as well as new formations in the quickly gentrifying magnates.
 What does Art in this city look like?
 Where do people gather?
 What do you want to eat?
 Who are you going to meet?

-Opinion piece: You’ve probably noticed that AWC is opinionated.
+Opinion piece: You’ve probably noticed that AWC is strongly opinionated.
 Our writers ever-more so.
 But it’s important to make sure those opinions are well-researched and argued.
-Don't feel constricted to the classic op-ed format but do not copy and paste your reddit rant into a word document and send it through.
+Don't feel constricted to the classic op-ed format but do not copy and paste your Reddit rant into a word document and send it through.

-Miscellaneous: We are especially excited about the fore-mentioned categories but don’t hesitate to try something else.
+Miscellaneous: We are especially excited about the aforementioned categories but don’t hesitate to try something else.
 We love a well researched essay, a funny piece, and are interested in displaying different formats (Comics?
 Videos?
 Photo Essay?).
 AWC online is an opportunity to expand the expression of workers inside and outside the arts.
 Dream big with us!

 € 100 for smaller contributions (up to 750 words, poems, opinion pieces)

 € 150 for larger contributions (commissioned interviews, essays, research pieces)